Muzietto/grunt-built-pumps/README.md

 ![sample_01](/doc/img/sample_01.jpg)

 The page contains also some initial experiments with HTML5 drag'n'drop functionalities.
-One day these pumps and sensors will be all composed dragging and dropping their widgets onto the canvas.
+One day these water systems will be all composed dragging and dropping their widgets onto the canvas.

 ***